Nokku kooli: Modus operandi

-Widely recognized as an unethical labour practice, it is cited as one of the reasons for poor industrial development in Kerala.
-Following a recent change of government in the state, the new Labour Minister Shibu Baby John has said attempts to end the menace of ‘nokku kooli' will commence as part of the department's agenda for the 100-day development program of the State government declared by Chief Minister Oommen Chandy.
+Recognised by some as an unethical labour practice, it is cited as one of the reasons for poor industrial development in Kerala.
+Following a recent change of government in the state, the new Labour Minister Shibu Baby John has said attempts to end the practice of ‘nokku kooli' will commence as part of the department's agenda for the 100-day development program of the State government declared by Chief Minister Oommen Chandy.
 This move by the government has been substantial success and various cities and districts have been declared Nokku Kooli-free..
 On 2018 May 1, an official release from the Kerala CM Pinarayi Vijayan office said that trade unions had offered full support to the state government's move to end 'nokku kooli' in the state and 'Nokku kooli' to become history.
-Unfortunately, the practice continues to be widespread, especially in Trivandrum, the state capital.
+The practice continues to be widespread, especially in Trivandrum, the state capital.

 Judicial intervention

 The state government of Kerala's Labour Department has taken steps to end this illegal practice, including depriving implicated workers of their jobs.
 There were interventions from Kerala High Court stating that case would be filed against those demanding ‘nokku kooli’.

-The state government unified the loading and unloading charges in the state after reviewing and revising the prevailing charges.
+The state government unified the loading and unloading charges after reviewing and revising the prevailing charges.
 A scheme was launched allowing the advance remittance of loading/unloading charges through State Bank of Travancore branches.
 This fare would be claimed by the workers from the bank through "Headload Workers Welfare Fund Board" offices.

 This scheme was launched in the capital city of Kerala, Thiruvananthapuram (Trivandrum), which is declared as the first ‘Nokkukooli-free’ city in the state.
-The state government is in the process of launching this scheme all over the state starting with the five municipal corporations in the state.
+The state government is in the process of launching this scheme all over the state, starting with the five municipal corporations in the state.
 Kochi and Kozhikode were subsequently declared ‘Nokkukooli-free’.

-A truck carrying heavy equipment for ISRO was blocked in in Thiruvananthapuram in September 2021 just days after the Kerala High Court had reprimanded the state government for failing to effectively implement a law to abolish the practice.
+A truck carrying heavy equipment for ISRO was blocked in Thiruvananthapuram in September 2021, just days after the Kerala High Court had reprimanded the state government for failing to effectively implement a law to abolish the practice.